subhoS/portfolio_/content/blog/building-modern-search-system.md

 - **Elasticsearch** retrieves relevant results at scale
 - **Change Data Capture (CDC)** keeps everything up-to-date in real time

-In this article, we'll break each piece down, step by step — and end with a small, working example showing how to connect them all together.
+Let's break down each piece, work through some examples, and then tie them all together.

 ---

 ## 💡 1.
 Debouncing: The First Layer of Performance

-When a user types in a search box, every keystroke can trigger an API call — wasting bandwidth and hammering your backend.
+When a user types in a search box, every keystroke can trigger an API call, wasting bandwidth and straining your backend.

 Example: typing "apple" fires 5 requests: